akeneo/pim-docs/design_pim/overview.rst

     );

-As you can see, we didn't changed much: we now extend the BaseForm instead of the Backbone.View.
+As you can see, we haven't changed much: we now extend the BaseForm instead of the Backbone.View.
 As BaseForm extends itself the ``Backbone.View``, everything works as before and you can use all Backbone features.

 Register it
 +++++++++++